 It's the holiday season again, and it's time for the company party.
-Whether it's a Christmas, New Year, or Year End Party, your company is having one, and it's fantastic.
-You go to a great deal of effort for the party, but your employees seem somewhat unenthusiastic.
-Why is that?
+Whether it's a Christmas, New Year, or Year-End Party, your company is having one, and it's fantastic.
+You invest a great deal of time, effort, and money in scheduling the party, but your employees seem somewhat unenthusiastic.
+Why is that, you may ask?

-Here are 10 reasons why your employees loathe the holiday party.
+Here are ten reasons why your employees loathe the annual holiday party.

 1. You Charge Employees to Attend

 Here's a little hint: If something costs money, it's not a party.
 Sure, your employees may have fun, but a party is something the host gives to his or her guests.
 In college, everyone chipped in for food and drink, but this isn't college.

 When you make employees buy a ticket for themselves and their plus one (if allowed to attend), it doesn't feel like a gift from the employer.
 This makes sense, of course, because it's not.
 Even if the business is covering the vast majority of the cost, employees don't want to have to pay any money to go to a party.

 2. It's an Evening Event and Plus Ones Aren't Invited